01 of 10

 05 of 10

 Duplex Head Nails

-Duplex head nails are specialty nails useful for temporary construction, such as form work for pouring concrete.
+Duplex head nails are specialty nails useful for temporary construction, such as form work for pouring concrete or attaching temporary cleats during roofing work.
 You drive the nail until the lower head is flush with the wood.
-When it's time to disassemble the project, you pull the nail using the upper head.Continue to 6 of 10 below.
+When it's time to disassemble the project, you can extract the nail using the upper head and the claw of your hammer or pull bar.Continue to 6 of 10 below.

 06 of 10